dummifiedme/TheNotebook/NotesVault/Parliament.md

 5. not a director or manager or any other Office of Profit in which govt has atleast 25% share.
 6. not dismissed for corruption
 7. not convicted for promoting enmity
-8. ont punished for preaching/practising social crimes such as untouchability, }
+8. not punished for preaching/practising social crimes such as untouchability, dowry and sati.
+}

+#### Disqualification on the grounds of defection
+---